-This homoerotic Hitchcock from French Canadian wunderkind Xavier Dolan was made a year before Mommy, but released several months afterward.
+This homoerotic Hitchcock from French Canadian wunderkind Xavier Dolan was made a year before Mommy, but it got released several months afterward.
 Dolan plays the lead role, a young gay man who travels to the country to mourn his closeted lover, only to find that the dead man’s dangerously homophobic brother would prefer to keep their relationship a secret.
-An interesting checked box for the young filmmaker, taut and kinky, easily his least exuberant effort, but I’m not ready to dub him a master of suspense just yet.
+An impressive checked box for the young filmmaker, taut and kinky, easily his least exuberant effort, but I’m not ready to dub him a master of suspense just yet.
 Check out my updated Xavier Dolan Power Rankings HERE.

 Entertainment (Dir.: Rick Alverson; GRADE: C)

-Self-satisfied grotesqueness from the director of The Comedy – part Neil Hamburger concert movie, part savagely deadpan dark comedy, part on-the-nose portrayal of the spiritual bankruptcy of life on the road, and all empty, nihilistic, fuck-you-for-giving-a-shit posturing.
+Self-satisfied grotesqueness from the director of The Comedy – part Neil Hamburger concert movie, part savagely deadpan dark comedy, and part on-the-nose portrayal of the spiritual bankruptcy of life on the road, and all empty, nihilistic, fuck-you-for-giving-a-shit posturing.
 God bless John C. Reilly, though.

 The Good Dinosaur (Dir.: Peter Sohn; GRADE: B)

-A minor effort from Pixar, a weird, alternate-universe story jumble about a family of dinosaur farmers who come into contact with a wild scavenger that looks a lot like a human boy.
+A minor effort from Pixar, a weird, alternate-universe story jumble about a family of dinosaur farmers that comes into contact with a wild scavenger that looks a lot like a human boy.
 Visually splendid and teeming with ideas, many of them half-cooked, like the mixture of broadly cartoon-ish character designs and photo-realist landscapes.
 Still, I found the individual elements extremely compelling, even if the center doesn’t always hold.
 Check out my updated Pixar Power Rankings HERE.

 Where to Invade Next (Dir.: Michael Moore; GRADE: B)

 It’s so easy to blame Michael Moore for everything annoying about contemporary documentaries that we often overlook his skill as an entertainer.
 One good laugh from Moore is worth a million of Alex Gibney’s paranoid whispers.
-Where to Invade Next puts Moore back in high-concept territory, as he “invades” foreign countries to steal their ideas for social change, such as Finnish school reforms and Portuguese drug policies.
+Where to Invade Next puts Moore back in his high-concept territory, as he “invades” foreign countries to steal their ideas for social change, such as Finnish school reforms and Portuguese drug policies.
 It won’t change the world, but neither will The Good Dinosaur.
 Check out my updated Michael Moore Power Rankings HERE.